zhonghan721/tp/docs/DeveloperGuide.md

 **MSS:**

 1. Unregistered owner opens HomeBoss application.
-2. US asks unregistered owner to either login, forget password or register.
-3. Unregistered owner enters register command with his username, password, confirm password, a forget password question and answer.
+2. Unregistered owner enters register command with his username, password, confirm password, a "forget password" question and answer.
-4. US creates an account and shows a welcome message with the newly created username.
+3. US creates an account and shows a welcome message with the newly created username.
    Use case ends.

 **Extensions:**

-* 3a.
+* 2a.
 Unregistered owner does not enter one of the fields.

-    * 3a1.
+    * 2a1.
 US requests unregistered owner to fill up all the required fields.

       Use case ends.

-* 3b.
+* 2b.
 Unregistered owner types incorrect confirm password.

-    * 3b1.
+    * 2b1.
 US requests unregistered owner to retype their confirm password.

       Use case ends.